Duan-JM/awesome-papers-fewshot/REMAIN_SORTED_PAPER.md

     * 68% for 1-shot 84 for 5-shot for mini-Imagenet (ResNet 18)
     * rotation image to perform self-supervise learning
 - [arXiv 2020] ([code](https://github.com/liulu112601/URT)) A Universal Representation Transformer Layer for Few-Shot Image Classification
-    * The author have one paper accepeted in TKDE
+    * The author have one paper accepted in TKDE
     * Idea is interesting
     * Universal Representation Transformer (URT) layer, that meta-learns to leverage universal features for few-shot classification by dynamically re-weighting and composing the most appropriate domain-specific representations
+- [arXiv 2020] ([code](https://github.com/mboudiaf/TIM)) Transductive Information Maximization For Few-Shot Learning
+    * Our method maximizes the mutual information between the query features and predictions of a few-shot task, subject to supervision constraints from the support set.
+    * Results very high in WRN-28 77.8% and 87% for 1-shot and 5-shot on mini-ImageNet

 ## Generation
 - [x] [arXiv 2020] MatchingGAN: Matching-based Few-shot Image Generation